sage-code/maj/basic.md

 Preposition "ud" can be used for location:

-* ud la loc tu anda-go? = where you going?
+* ud la loc tu anda-ga? = where you going?
-* ud da loc tu vena-go? = where you coming from?
+* ud da loc tu vena-ga? = where you coming from?

 * ud la locu ca ti pala-go? = are you plaing?
 * ud la locu ca ti anda-go? = are we going?